What is rehabilitation engineering?

 Rehabilitation engineers design and build devices and systems to meet a wide range of needs that can assist individuals with mobility, communication, hearing, vision and cognition.
 These tools help people with day-to-day activities related to employment, independent living and education.

 Rehabilitation engineering may involve relatively simple observations of how individuals perform tasks, and making accommodations to eliminate further injuries and discomfort.
 On the other end of the spectrum, rehabilitation engineering includes sophisticated brain computer interfaces that allow a severely disabled individual to operate computers and other devices simply by thinking about the task they want to perform.

 Rehabilitation engineers also improve upon standard rehabilitation methods to regain functions lost due to congenital disorders, disease (such as stroke or joint replacement) or injury (such as limb loss) to restore mobility.

 For more information on rehabilitation engineering at NIH, see https://www.nichd.nih.gov/publications/pubs/Documents/NIH_ResearchPlan_Rehabilitation.pdf

 How can future rehabilitation engineering research improve the quality of life for individuals?

-- Increasingly sophisticated use of computers as the interface between the user and various devices to enable severely impaired individuals increased independence and integration into the community.
-For example, brain computer interfaces that use the brain’s electrical impulses to allow individuals to learn to move a computer cursor or a robotic arm that can reach and grab items.
+- Brain computer interfaces, to enable severely impaired individuals to communicate and access information.
+These technologies use the brain’s electrical impulses to allow individuals to move a computer cursor or a robotic arm that can reach and grab items, or send text messages.

 What are NIBIB-funded researchers developing in the area of rehabilitation engineering?